ecomfe/redux-optimistic-thunk/README.md

 ];
 ```

-It's simple, you just write 2 business logics, no extra properties to your plain action object, no transaction id and commit/revert signals.
+It's simple, you just write 2 blocks of business logic, no extra properties to your plain action object, no transaction id and commit/revert signals.

 ### Determine whether state is optimistic

-redux-optimistic-thunk adds a `optimistic` property to your state, this property is initialized as `false`.
+redux-optimistic-thunk adds an `optimistic` property to your state, this property is initialized as `false`.

 Whenever a plain object action is dispatched from an optimistic thunk, the `optimistic` property is set to `true`, it will return to `false` when all dispatched optimistic actions have been rollbacked, so it's possible to either use `getState().optimistic` in thunk/middleware or use `state.optimistic` in reducer to resolve whether the state is optimistic.